Enter a URL

 2. Use a Content Delivery Network (CDN)

-A CDN stores copies of your website’s resources in multiple locations worldwide, reducing load times for users based on their geographic location.
+A CDN stores your website’s resources in many places.
+This makes your site load faster for users everywhere.

 3. Enable Gzip Compression